-The application process is competitive and there are 2 deadlines per year, the 1st April and the 1st of October.
+The application process is competitive and there are 3 deadlines per year, 1st March, 1st July, and 1st December.
 Decisions will be communicated within 4 weeks of the closing date.

 Applications are open to all current PhD students based in a UK University or research institute, and those training in industry without a PhD provided you are a member of the Royal Society of Chemistry and the NMRDG.
 Applications will be considered by a small group from the NMRDG committee and will be prioritised based on scientific merit.
 Applications of equal scientific merit will be further prioritised according to criteria including access to alternative funding.

 Successful applicants for conference bursaries are expected to present at the meeting (as either oral or poster) and this status must be confirmed before any payments are made.